ShiftyKitty/Advanced-Task-Management-System/README.md

 ### Implementation Challenges

 - **Custom Middleware Development**: Implementing the logging middleware that captures API requests required deep understanding of ASP.NET Core's request pipeline.
 Particular attention was needed to ensure the request body could be read without interfering with subsequent middleware components.
+Rather than just writing logs to a file, I created a structured LogEntry model to store logs in the database, enabling them to be queried, filtered, and displayed in the admin dashboard.

 - **High Priority Task Event Logging**: Implementing the event-driven logging for high-priority tasks required establishing a clean separation between the task creation/update logic and the logging system.
 This was addressed using a publisher-subscriber pattern.